 Also of interest is that Englewood has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Englewood in 2010 was $28,814, which is upper middle income relative to Colorado and the nation.
-This equates to an annual income of $115,256 for a family of four.
+The per capita income in Englewood in 2018 was $44,897, which is upper middle income relative to Colorado, and wealthy relative to the rest of the US.
+This equates to an annual income of $179,588 for a family of four.
 However, Englewood contains both very wealthy and poor people as well.

-Englewood is a somewhat ethnically-diverse city.
+Englewood is a very ethnically-diverse city.
 The people who call Englewood home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Englewood residents report their race to be White, followed by Black or African-American.
 Englewood also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 17.25% of the city’s residents.
-Important ancestries of people in Englewood include Irish, English, Italian, and Swedish.
+People of Hispanic or Latino origin account for 17.75% of the city’s residents.
+Important ancestries of people in Englewood include German, Irish, English, Italian, and Swedish.

 The most common language spoken in Englewood is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Slavic languages.